barumau/pandunia/english/abc.md

 - **g** is always hard like in _girl, get_.
 - **r** is preferably trilled like in Scottish English or Spanish _carro_.
 Also other pronunciations are acceptable.
 Note that **r** is never silent!
 - **s** is always voiceless like in _sissy_. **z** is voiced like in _zoo_.
+- **x** is a gargling sound.
+It sounds like the ch in "loch" when it is pronounced by a real Scot.
 - **n** is pronounced with the tip of the tongue except in combinations **nk** and **ng**, where it is velar /ŋ/ like in _banker_ and _finger_.
 In the end of a word, the **g** in **ng** can be silent.
 So the word **pang** can be pronounced /paŋ/ as well as /paŋg/.

 Letter combination **tc** is pronounced like ch in _chip_ and **dj** is pronounced like the English J.